Raise your voice in support of NEH and its sister cultural agencies.

 In addition to its extensive grant-making across the nation, NEH provides core funding to the 56 state humanities councils, including Maryland Humanities.
 We rely on this funding in order to keep our programs free and accessible, serving every corner of Maryland.
 In addition, our One Maryland One Book program receives significant grant support via IMLS.

-In 2018, we reached almost a half-million people with nearly 1,200 free public educational events in 169 communities.
+In 2019, we reached 350,000 people with 1,550+ free public educational events in scores of communities in every corner of the state.
 Without NEH and IMLS funding, this level of service to Maryland residents will be significantly reduced.

-We hope you will add your voice once again to the nationwide chorus calling for Congress to act now to continue support for the NEH and the other agencies for FY20.
+We hope you will add your voice once again to the nationwide chorus calling for Congress to act now to continue support for the NEH and the other agencies for FY21.

 How You Can Help